 Under Dan’s leadership, the company has also been recognized on numerous occasions for business excellence and community contributions, including being recognized as the 2015 Employer of the Year by the Developmental Disabilities Association.

 Robin Ciceri is the president of The Research Universities’ Council of British Columbia.
-Robin joined the Council in November 2009 after a long career in the B.C. government where she held a number of leadership positions.
+Robin joined the council in November 2009 after a long career in the BC government where she held a number of leadership positions.

 Robin was deputy minister of the Ministry of Human Resources and the Ministry of Small Business and Revenue.
-Prior to joining the Council, she was the deputy minister of advanced education and labour market development and the chief executive officer of the Public Sector Employers' Council Secretariat.
+Prior to joining the council, she was the deputy minister of advanced education and labour market development and the chief executive officer of the Public Sector Employers' Council Secretariat.
 Robin’s experience also includes senior positions in health, economic development and intergovernmental relations.

 Robin currently serves on the boards of the BC Innovation Council, the Michael Smith Foundation for Health Research, the BC Council for International Education, the Immigrant Employment Council of BC and LifeSciences BC.
 Robin holds a bachelor of arts degree, a professional certificate in secondary education, and a master of public administration.

-Jan K. Grude is president and chief executive officer of Pacific Blue Cross, British Columbia’s largest regulated insurer, and British Columbia Life & Casualty Company, a wholly owned subsidiary of Pacific Blue Cross.
-He has thirty years of experience in financial services, insurance and advisory services to health care, utilities, manufacturing and telecommunications.
-A former Partner of Ernst & Young, Mr. Grude has advised on large scale infrastructure, restructuring and privatization initiatives in Canada, the United States and the United Kingdom.
+Jan K. Grude is former president and chief executive officer of Pacific Blue Cross, British Columbia’s largest regulated insurer, and British Columbia Life and Casualty Company, a wholly owned subsidiary of Pacific Blue Cross.
+He has 30 years of experience in financial services, insurance and advisory services to health care, utilities, manufacturing and telecommunications.
+A former partner of Ernst & Young, Mr. Grude has advised on large scale infrastructure, restructuring and privatization initiatives in Canada, the United States and the United Kingdom.
 Mr. Grude is former president and chief executive officer of Mellon Financial Services Corporation (Canada), a subsidiary of Bank of New York Mellon, and former president and chief executive officer of The Buck Company based in New York City, one of the largest multi-national pension, investment and group insurance firms, now owned by Xerox Corporation.
 Mr. Grude holds the ICD.D designation and is a member of the Institute of Corporate Directors.

 Chris Hatton has over 20 years’ experience in the banking sector, spanning retail banking, commercial banking and operations.
 Currently the chief operating officer (COO) for HSBC Bank Canada, Chris started his career in with HSBC in 1996, first in retail banking in the United Kingdom, before moving into more senior roles in commercial banking with HSBC spanning Europe and North America.